newrelic/sidecar/README.md

 	SidecarDiscover=false
 ```

+**HAproxy Behavior**
 By default, HAProxy will run in HTTP mode.
-The mode can be changed to TCP by setting the following Docker label:
+The mode can be changed to TCP by
+setting the following Docker label:

 ```
 ProxyMode=tcp
 ```

+**Templating In Labels**
-Finally, you sometimes need to pass information in the Docker labels which
+You sometimes need to pass information in the Docker labels which
 is not available to you at the time of container creation.
 One example of this
 is the need to identify the actual Docker-bound port when running the health
 check.
 For this reason, Sidecar allows simple templating in the labels.
 Here's